robin0800/manjaro-tools/README.md

 ####Special parameters

 ######* -i
-Build images only will stop after all packages have been installed.
+Build images only
+will stop after all packages have been installed.
 No iso sqfs compression will be executed
 ######* -s
 Use this to sqfs compress the chroots if you previously used -i.
 ######* -x
-By default, xorg package cache is cleaned on every build.
-Disabling the xorg cache cleaning will result in no dowload again for xorg drivers and the cache is used.
+By default, xorg package cache is not cleaned on every build.
+Enabling the xorg cache cleaning will result in  dowloading the xorg drivers.
 ######* -l
-Disable lng cache, by default lng cache is cleaned on every build.
-Using this option will enable lng packages from cache rather than downloading them again.
+By default, lng package cache is not cleaned on every build.
+Enabling the lng cache cleaning will result in  dowloading the lng packages.

 ###4. mkset